Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Experimental components

 A non-optimal form factor~$|F(x)|$ can be improved by shifting its argument, i.e.\ the phase factor related to the momentum transfer.
 In \cref{sec:opt:m2plus} we shortened the magnet length~$\ell$ to achieve this by shifting to the \emph{previous} maximum of~$|F|$.
 In contrast, a buffer gas with $\nref > 1$ \emph{increases} the phase difference between the axion and the photon, cf.\ \cref{eq:momentum_transfer}, and we can thus move to the subsequent maximum.
 The required shift it

 which corresponds to $\nref - 1 \sim \num{1.5e-7}$ for the S1~setup.

 The value of \nref can be adjusted by changing the pressure via the Lorentz--Lorenz formula (see Ref.~\cite{1302.5647})

 where $\mtx{n}{w}$ and $\mtx{P}{w}$ are the refractive index and pressure at room temperature, whereas $\mtx{P}{c}$ in the pressure inside the cooled LSW setup.
-For the S1~setup, the required pressure is of order $\SI{0.5}{\milli\bar}$ and, for the currently ongoing ALPS-II experiment, it has been estimated that the round trip losses in the optical cavities due to Rayleigh scattering on He~atoms at that pressure are of the order $R = \num{2e-8}$~\cite{1302.5647}.
-Since a round trip in ALPS-II setup has a length of $2L \approx \SI{200}{\m}$~\cite{1302.5647}, an experiment with round trip length $2L = \SI{100}{\km}$ would have expected losses of about $\num{500}\,R = \num{e-5} \sim \beta_0^{-1}$.
+For the S1~setup, the required pressure is of order $\SI{0.5}{\milli\bar}$ and, for the currently ongoing ALPS~II experiment, it has been estimated that the round trip losses in the optical cavities due to Rayleigh scattering on He~atoms at that pressure are of the order $R = \num{2e-8}$~\cite{1302.5647}.
+Since a round trip in ALPS~II setup has a length of $2L \approx \SI{200}{\m}$~\cite{1302.5647}, an experiment with round trip length $2L = \SI{100}{\km}$ would have expected losses of about $\num{500}\,R = \num{e-5} \sim \beta_0^{-1}$.

 In summary, filling \hyperlsw with a buffer gas would at least be challenging, as it already limits the realizable boost factor of the cavity.
 This is particularly true for the envisioned O-type setup regeneration boost factor of $\mtx{\beta}{r} = \num{e6}$.